Klipper3d/klipper/docs/G-Codes.md

   then the move will end early should the endstop report as triggered (use STOP_ON_ENDSTOP=2 to complete the move without error even if the endstop does not trigger, use -1 or -2 to stop when the endstop reports not triggered).
-If SYNC=0 is specified then the move will done in asynchronous mode.
+If SYNC=0 is specified then the next moves will be done in asynchronous mode.
 SYNC=0 allows to move the manual stepper at the same time than an other stepper.
 Use SYNC=1 to wait for the end of the current move and enable the synchronous mode.

 ## Probe